-Waitemata DHB Assessment, Treatment & Rehabilitation (AT&R) Service
+Waitematā DHB Assessment, Treatment & Rehabilitation (AT&R) Service

 About the Service

-We will help you tackle problems associated with disability or aging that are affecting your day to day living.
-We will work with you and your family to plan your care and help you achieve your healthcare goals.
-Your team may include doctors, nurses, physiotherapists, occupational therapists, speech language therapists, social workers and needs assessors depending on your issues and goals.
+The AT&R team help older adults manage the challenges associated with disability or aging that affect their day-to-day living.
+Working with the patient and their family/whānau, we plan their care and help the patient achieve their healthcare goals.
+The team may include doctors, nurses, physiotherapists, occupational therapists, speech language therapists, social workers, dietitians, pharmacists and needs assessors, depending on the patient's health needs and goals.

-Phone (09) 486 8945 ext 43222 (8.00am - 4.30pm Monday to Friday)
+Phone: (09) 486 8945 ext 43222 (8.00am - 4.30pm Monday to Friday)

-This page was last updated at 10:22AM on November 9, 2017.
-This information is reviewed and edited by Waitemata DHB Assessment, Treatment & Rehabilitation (AT&R) Service.
+This page was last updated at 10:32AM on June 15, 2022.
+This information is reviewed and edited by Waitematā DHB Assessment, Treatment & Rehabilitation (AT&R) Service.